-Several important rules apply to the substantiation of charitable contributions, including the following:
+For donors claiming a deduction for their charitable contributions, several important rules apply to the substantiation of charitable contributions, including the following:

 Cash contributions.
-All cash contributions, regardless of amount, must be substantiated by either a bank record (such as a canceled check or clear notation on a bank statement) or a written communication from the church showing the name of the church, the date of the contribution, and the amount of the contribution.
+All cash contributions, regardless of amount, must be substantiated by either a bank record (such as a cancelled check or clear notation on a bank statement) or a written communication from the church showing the name of the church, the date of the contribution, and the amount of the contribution.
 The recordkeeping requirements may not be satisfied by maintaining other written records.
 As noted below, additional substantiation requirements apply to contributions (of cash or property) of \$250 or more, and these must be satisfied as well.